Importing Packages

 plt.figure(figsize = (20, 6))

-plt.plot(lines.data['time'], lines.data['depth'],'black',fillstyle='full', markersize=1)
+plt.plot(lines.data['time'], lines.data['depth'], 'red', fillstyle='full', markersize=1)

-ds_Sv.Sv.isel(channel=1).T.plot.pcolormesh(y="depth", yincrease=False, vmin=-70, vmax=-30, cmap=cmap_d["ek500"])
+ds_Sv.Sv.isel(channel=1).T.plot.pcolormesh(y="depth", yincrease=False, vmin=-70, vmax=-30)

-<matplotlib.collections.QuadMesh at 0x7f18c378e110>
+<matplotlib.collections.QuadMesh at 0x7d0f82f0e600>

 We can see that there is clear overlap between the two pieces of data here.
-However, for machine learning training purposes, or for biomass estimation, it is necessary to mask out the pixels below the bottom line.
+However, for machine learning training purposes, or for biomass estimation, it is necessary to mask out the pixels below the seafloor line.

 # Use the built in mask function